 Team Size Impact on UX Success

 If you google “why IT projects fail” you get a lot of lists.
-Few of them ever mention team size.
+Few of them ever mention team size, and sometimes mention things that we deem irrelevant such as "because your software consultants need to code" (we've found this is not the case).
 This is important to understand, as the "Ringelmann effect" illustrates.

 With modern tools, we’re able to do so much with a small team of professionals, and it actually gets harder to nail the nuance of UX as the team size increases.
 In addition to communication complexities, individual team member contribution goes down as team size increases.
 “Is Your Team Too Big?
 Too Small?
 What's the Right Number?”
 Knowledge at Wharton, https://knowledge.wharton.upenn.edu/podcast/knowledge-at-wharton-podcast/is-your-team-too-big-too-small-whats-the-right-number-2/.

 In this article, I will explore team size and its relation to delivering a delightful experience.
 We should strive for and invest in creating delightful experiences because they lead to habitual use, which leads to ROI.
-If you are paying for a digital transformation project and not producing ROI, this is a problem.
+If you are paying for a digital transformation project and not producing ROI, this is a problem and must be considered when making business decisions.

 UX Design: Boosting ROI and Reducing Risk